Vision & Mission

 We provide a Data Sciences expertise dedicated to the development and improvement of healthcare products and services.

-We are a spin-off of UCLouvain, incorporated in 2012, based in Belgium and active mostly in Western Europe.
+We are a spin-off from UCLouvain, incorporated in 2012, based in Belgium and active mostly in Western Europe.

-DNAlytics has been founded by Prof. Pierre Dupont, full professor at UCLouvain, teaching AI, machine learning and bioinformatics (a.o.) within the Polytechnical School of Louvain and Thibault Helleputte, PhD.
+DNAlytics has been co-founded by Prof. Pierre Dupont and Thibault Helleputte, PhD.
+Pierre Dupont is full professor at UCLouvain, where he teaches AI, machine learning and bioinformatics within the Polytechnical School of Louvain.
+Thibault Helleputte acts as Chief Executive Officer of DNAlytics.

 Board of Directors